Challenge

 Timeliness

 Gathering effective knowledge on Marine Functional Connectivity (MFC) can improve predictions of the impacts of environmental change and help refine management and conservation strategies for the Seas.
-Robust MFC knowledge is needed not only to conserve vulnerable species or ecosystems, control the spread of invasive species, pathogens or aquaculture escapees but also to plan effective networks of protected areas.
+Robust MFC knowledge is needed not only to conserve vulnerable species or ecosystems, control the spread of invasive species, pathogens or aquaculture escapees, but also to plan effective networks of protected areas.
 This knowledge will also help promote sustainable fisheries’ management and enhance the benefits derived from biodiversity and ecosystem services.

 Fit-for-purpose MFC science and data are urgently needed to inform marine policies in support of the sustainable development goals for a well-functioning ocean described in the 2030 Agenda of the UN Decade of Ocean Science for Sustainable Development